This post may contain affiliate links. Please read our disclosure policy.

 BBQ Baked Chicken Thighs

-How to bake BBQ Chicken Thighs
+How to Bake BBQ Chicken Thighs in the Oven

 - Pat the chicken thighs dry with paper towels.
 You do not need to rinse your chicken.
 In fact, that can actually spread harmful bacteria rather than eliminate it.